 Our History

 Found by Norman Luxton in 1903, The Trading Post has been ongoing for 118 years.
-The Luxton family were the original founders from 1903 to 1961, who then passed it on in 1961 to the Garbert family who have been operating it ever since.
+The Luxton family were the original founders from 1903 to 1961.

-Norman was a colourful character and also known as Mr. Banff.
-He was a key catalyst for establishing Banff as an internatioanl tourist destination.
+Norman was known as Mr. Banff.
+He was a key catalyst for establishing Banff as an International tourist destination.

-Prior to coming to Banff, Norman sailed a Coast Salish dugout canoe across the Pacific Ocean from Victoria, BC to Fiji.
-He was shipwrecked in Fiji, suffered acute coral poisoning and upon his return to Victoria, it was suggested he travel to Banff and its healing waters.
+Norman was suggested he travel to Banff and its healing waters.
 He arrived in 1902 and fell in love with Banff and like so many others, never left.

 He bought the local newspaper, the Crag and Canyon, he opened the Trading Post, built the King Edward Hotel, started the Winter Carnival (now known as Banff Snowdays), and built the Luxton Buffalo Nations Museum.